Freda Wells

 The Doors of Perception

 How does our thinking effect how we show up in hard times?
-Mountains of research have shown the power of curiosity and self-compassion in helping us through hard times - and more broadly through life in general.
+Ample research findings have shown the power of curiosity and self-compassion in helping us through hard times - and more broadly through life in general.
 The qualities of curiosity and self-compassion help to shift our inner narrative or 'inner dialogue' away from disempowerment and despair, towards new possibilities.

 Cultivating curiosity

 We probably all agree that curiosity is a useful and virtuous thing, particularly to address the 'polycrisis' (let's say it together - poly-opportunity!), but what proportion of our day do we spend just being curious?
 How do we create safe spaces to cultivate curiosity, in a world that tends to incentivise 'knowing' and 'doing'?
 Because not knowing is invariably the starting place for any good curiosity!
-Allowing ourselves to be curious, shapes life into a more fulfilling journey, and builds a kind of cognitive foundation on which we can build a more constructive sensemaking in this world.
-This is in contrast to the evil twin of curiosity - judgment.
-The role curiosity can play in enriching our lives is highlighted in many studies, such as this one showing that curious people are also optimists.
+Allowing ourselves to be curious, shapes life into a more fulfilling journey, and builds a kind of cognitive foundation on which we can build a more constructive or broader sensemaking in this world.
+This is in contrast to judgment.
+Judgement is obviously not an inherently bad thing, indeed good judgement is invaluable in many situations.
+But without curiosity, judgement taking primacy can leave us being led by mental shortcuts, known as 'heuristics'.
+While reducing the cognitive load of task complexity, heuristics result in biases, which are "gaps between normative behaviour and the heurtically determined behaviour' such as confirmation bias, internal misattribution bias, gender bias, anchoring bias, authority bias, hindsight bias, halo effect, bandwagon effect... you get the drift.
+The role curiosity plays in enriching our lives is highlighted in many studies, including this light-hearted study showing that curious people are also optimists.

 Invisibilia: Social contagion